HenryZimme/andoverecon/CONTRIBUTING.md

 2. Find the appropriate section and copy a `<div class="card">` block.
 3. Update the title, description, and `href` in the link.

-### Add a neew event with existing photos
+### Add a new event with existing photos

 1. Open `gallery.json`.
 2. Find the appropriate section and copy an event block.
-3. Update the title, description, date, photo filepaths,
+3. Update the title, description, date, photo filepaths, photo creditsand everything else needed

 ---

 ## Using Artificial Intelligence to make updates